Lead an innovative Cybersecurity research program that underpins extensive collaborations.

 The School and wider Faculty are rapidly building capacity in Cybersecurity research.
 World-class expertise in side-channel attacks, pre- and post-quantum cryptography, secure software, privacy, and networks has led to a #1 ranking in Australia for Computer Security (csrankings.org) for the School of Computer Science.
 The School currently enjoys collaborative relationships with CSIRO/Data61, Defence Science Technology Group (DST), DTex and the Cybersecurity Cooperative Research Centre among others.

 If you want to change tomorrow, act today

-Click the link to the online application form below and address and upload your responses to all selection criteria in the Role Statement.
-Applications close 11:55pm, 15 October 2019.
+Click the link to the online application form below and address and upload your responses to all selection criteria outlined in the Role Statement.
+Applications close 11:55pm, 26 July 2020.

 For a confidential discussion regarding this position, contact:

 Professor Michael Webb

 You will find a full Role Statement below: (If no links appear, try viewing on another device)